HolaWorldWideWeb/HolaWorldWideWeb/README.md

 </details>
 <p>
-I am fully bilingual in Spanish and English ✨ and Ex-Business Owner ✨.
-I’m currently making my career come back and 👩🏻‍🎓 training as a Full Stack Development 💻 <br />
 👨‍💻 It is easy for me to learn new skills so, I look forward to collaborating on the open source in this platform. <br />
-🧘‍♂️ Ask me about what other 🦎transferable skills I possess. <br />
-🙈🙉🙊 How to reach me: my email normasgunderson@gmail.com <br />
+🙈🙉🙊 How to reach me: my email normasgunderson@gmail.com <br /> and ask me about the other 🦎transferable skills I have experience on. <br /> 🧘‍♂️

 Fun fact: 😮 the square root of a number is the same as that number to the .5 power and that is not a chemical element that starts with the letter j <br />
 </p>

 <!--